-Our primary job as part of the Safety Fleet is to be able to mass evacuate everyone from the water in case of bad weather (e.g. thunder or lightning).
+Our primary job as part of the Safety Fleet is to be able to mass evacuate everyone from the water when necessary (e.g. in case of thunder or lightning).
 While we’re there, though, we do the following:

 - Provide moral support.
 Every swimmer who’s commented on this has said, without fail, that just seeing kayakers out there makes them feel safer and makes it easier to continue the swim.
 Cheering them on helps too, although they may not hear you as they’re concentrating so hard on swimming.